 Good Sleep Hygiene for New Parents

 Prioritizing your own sleep helps you have the energy to care for your new child, so learning what works best for you and your child is key.
-Infants have shorter sleep cycles than adults.
-They sleep in one to three hour bouts, which means they, and therefore you, are awake several times during the night.
 The following elements of sleep hygiene are especially important for new parents:

 - Nap when the baby naps.
-Experts recommend you sleep when the baby sleeps.
-This can be challenging with mounting household tasks, but Even power naps, or short naps that are 10 to 20 minutes long, help you recharge.
-Research shows napping can also reduce your stress level and will allow you to make time for things like cleaning, meal preparation, and other general tasks.
+Try to sleep when the baby sleeps.
+This can be challenging with mounting household tasks, but power naps can help you recharge.

 - Be comfortable saying no. There will likely be many friends, family members, and other loved ones who want to meet your baby.
 Before their 2-month shots, this may be ill-advised from the standpoint of their health, but as you navigate a new life with your little one, be comfortable saying “no” or asking to delay a visit until you and your baby have a bit more of a routine.

-- Start sleep training around six months.
+- Consider starting sleep training around six months .
 Sleep training helps your child sleep better.
 Research shows that sleep training also improves maternal mood.
+Some pediatricians recommend starting to sleep train before six months, presuming the baby is at least 12 pounds

 You might also consider connecting with a new mother or parent support group to talk about your sleep experiences.
 The members may have suggestions that meet your specific needs and provide a vital support system to help you know you are not alone.